 According to the latest data, 60% of Europe’s rivers, streams, lakes and wetlands are unhealthy.
 For generations we have destroyed and polluted them, and used too much water irresponsibly.

-If we continue in this way, it will affect everything – from small things in our day-to-day lives we take for granted to keeping entire industries going.
-It will also affect all the countless species that need these ecosystems to survive.
+If we continue in this way, it will affect everything – from small things in our day-to-day lives we take for granted to all the countless species that need these ecosystems to survive.

-The EU water law protects our water sources, but governments now want to weaken it.
+The EU water law protects our freshwater ecosystems, but governments now want to weaken it.
 Tell governments to keep our EU water law strong.

 Everyone has a part to play, but our governments are allowing rivers, lakes and wetlands to be exploited in ways that cause permanent harm.
 For example, dams and other infrastructure (e.g. for hydropower, flood defence and navigation) disrupt a river’s natural flow and stop species from reproducing.
 Unsustainable agriculture pollutes and uses lots of water.